 Dowel — A peg used to align crib components during assembly.

-Drop-side — A crib design with a movable side panel, referenced in older manuals and listings.
+Drop-side — A crib design with a movable side panel found in older models.
+These designs are not considered safe for infant sleep and are no longer permitted in modern crib manufacturing.

 Fastener — A general term for screws, bolts, washers, and nuts used in crib construction.